 The Fleet SC was on a stock-height Toyota Tacoma, so it wasn’t a long climb up.
 Four Wheel Campers offers removable step units that fit the hitch receiver that make even a short climb easier.
 A variety of step numbers and heights are available to fit many truck sizes and configurations.
 Considering the half-wall-height door opening, and the need for a tallish user to bend and scramble into the camper, the extra-secure steps are a good idea.

-Step Inside a Fresh Floorplan
+Step Inside a Fresh Four Wheel Camper Floorplan

 The SC has a new floorplan that’s a bit of a departure for the company.
 The dinette is located forward, abutting the front wall, with two opposing seats flanking an adjustable center table.
 There’s the standard cabover bed platform that slides back to expand the bed space into a queen-size north-south bed.
-The galley is split in back with the sink and stove streetside and the refrigerator curbside.
+The galley is split in the back with the sink and stove streetside and the refrigerator curbside.
 The fridge cabinet is shared by the cassette toilet cubbyhole.

 Four Wheel Campers chose to use a heavy-duty adjustable table mount that includes a swing arm and pivoting table mount up top.
 The table’s position can be adjusted relative to each of the end seats as well as rotating the tabletop to the most convenient angle.
-When the area is needed for use of the shower, or breaking the seats down into a bed, the table assembly can be easily removed.
+When the area is needed for use of the shower or breaking the seats down into a bed, the table assembly can be easily removed.

-On either side of the dinette footwell/shower pan there’s a speaker with a heavy protective grille cover.
+On either side of the dinette footwell/shower pan, there’s a speaker with a heavy protective grille cover.
 Given my tendency to sling my oversize feet around, that mesh grille is a really smart idea.

 When storage space is limited in a camper, we haul our clothes and whatnot in small duffle bags.
 With the Fleet roof collapsed for travel, the dinette seat and floor area would be an ideal location for such bulk cargo storage.